Inside the Classroom

 - Feel free to say hello and introduce yourself to other students sitting around you

 What is a syllabus?

-Students typically receive a course syllabus (also known as a course outline) at the beginning of the term, either from your professor or it could also be emailed to your Western account by your faculty secretary.
+Students typically receive a course syllabus (also known as a course outline) at the beginning of the term, either from your professor or it could also be emailed to you.
 A syllabus includes a description of the course, course requirements, a class schedule and other relevant information including the professor's office hours, contact information and information about Teaching Assistants (if applicable).
 Teaching Assistants (T.A.) often teach labs or tutorials, which are smaller classes that focus on practice/discussion to help students better understand the course material.